osa-ora/AcmeInternetBankingApp/README.md

 - ExchangeRateService :
  repository: https://github.com/osa-ora/ExchangeRateService

+- Note: the dotted services is not implemented but a typical internet banking microservices application should implement them.

 # It is a Netbeans based project that uses Maven to build it simply run: